Cedar Roofing in Edgewater, MD

 Durability

-Cedar roof systems are naturally resistant to decay and insect damage, making them a long-lasting roofing option.
-With proper maintenance, cedar roofs can last 30 years or longer.
+Cedar roofing is naturally resistant to decay and insect damage, making them a durable, long-lasting roofing option.
+With proper maintenance, cedar roofing can last decades, often 30 years or longer.

 Energy Efficiency

-Cedar roof systems can help to reduce energy costs by providing insulation for a building.
-The thickness of cedar shakes helps to trap air between the roof and the interior of the building, which can help to regulate temperature and reduce the need for heating and cooling.
+Cedar roofing is energy efficient, meaning it can help you save money on energy costs by providing insulation for a building.
+The thickness of cedar roofing helps to trap air between the cedar roofing shingles and the interior of the building, which can help regulate temperature and reduce both heating costs and cooling costs.

 Aesthetics

-Cedar roofs are known for their natural beauty and warm, rustic appearance.
+Cedar roofing materials are known for their natural beauty and can give your house a warmer, more rustic appearance than synthetic roofing materials.
 They can enhance the curb appeal of your property and add value to your home or business.

-Cedar wood is a renewable resource, meaning that it can be harvested and replanted without causing long-term damage to the environment.
-Additionally, cedar is a natural biodegradable material, meaning that it can break down over time without harming the environment.
-When a cedar roof reaches the end of its life, it can be easily disposed of without causing harm to the environment.
+Cedar roofing material is a renewable resource, meaning that it can be harvested and replanted without causing long-term damage to the environment.
+Additionally, cedar is a natural biodegradable material, so unlike synthetic roofing products, it can break down over time without harming the environment.
+When a cedar roofing material reaches the end of its life, it can be easily disposed of without causing harm to the environment.

 Options for Cedar Roof Systems

-Cedar roof systems come in many different styles which can be tailored to your home.
-Common options for cedar roof systems include:
+Cedar roofing comes in many different styles that can be tailored to your home.
+Common options for cedar roofing include:

-• Cedar Shingles – Cedar shingles are sawn on both sides and tapered for a smooth finish.
-They are often used for steep-sloped roofs and have a classic, timeless look.
+• Cedar Shingles – Cedar wood shingles are sawn on both sides and tapered for a smooth finish, imitating the look of an ax or mullet cut.
+Cedar roof shingles are often used for steep-sloped roofs and have a classic, timeless look.

 • Cedar Shakes – Cedar shakes are split from the log and have a rough, textured finish.
 They are thicker than shingles and can offer more insulation.
-Cedar shakes are often used in homes with a rustic, natural aesthetic.
+Cedar shake roofs are often used in homes with a rustic, natural aesthetic by homeowners who want a more rugged appearance.

-• Cedar Panels – Cedar panels are large, prefabricated sheets of cedar that can be installed quickly and easily.
-They are often used for commercial buildings and can provide a sleek, modern look.
+• Cedar Panels – Cedar panels are large, prefabricated sheets of cedar that can be professionally installed quickly and easily.
+They’re often used for commercial buildings and can provide a sleek, modern look.

 • Hand-Split Cedar Shakes – Hand-split cedar shakes are created by splitting the wood by hand, which gives them a rough, textured finish.
-They are thicker than machine-made shakes and can offer even more insulation.
+They’re thicker than machine-made shakes and can offer even more insulation.

 • Tapersawn Cedar Shakes – Tapersawn cedar shakes are created by sawing the wood on both sides and then tapering the thickness.
 They have a smoother finish than hand-split shakes but still offer a natural, rustic look.